Chainmanner/JavaScript-Node.js-CurlingGame/README.md

 	- Uncertain: When slowing down, stones might appear to stop at a different position than they actually stop at.
 Source of this problem is undetermined.

+Additional Notes
 ------------------------------------------------------------------------------------------
+There should be no copyrighted code in the uploaded files.
+To discourage plagiarism, I removed as many identifying marks as possible about my university or the class this project was made for.